standakoukal/Z2M-ESP32-CO2-sennsor/README.md

 4. Put the sensor in pairing mode and join it to your Zigbee network.
 5. The device will appear with CO2, temperature, and humidity entities.

+ESP32-C6 has pretty weak signal when using zigbee.
+Usualy you need to be close to your coordinator for the device to join your network.
 ---

 ## Home Assistant